bmeck/typescript-issue-44848-demo/README.md

     * set exports for imports to target `dist/**` files
 * set imports for imports to target `dist/**` files

+Make a `jsconfig.json` file for tools referencing the `dist/**` and not using `tsconfig.json` like VSCode when interacting packages outside `src/`.
+This will be picked up when in that directory and be separate from the `tsconfig.json`.

 # Issues

 Self reference and imports via package.json are not picked up by JS files.